Did you know that we have fifteen cocktails on our Budapest taproom menu?

 7. Absinthe is by far the most banned spirit in the history of alcohol because it was seen to be a dangerous, hallucinogenic drink.
 However (luckily), this was just a myth, and absinthe has been re-legalized over the last couple of decades.

 8. Modern cocktails have a far simpler definition than the original 1806 definition we shared above — it’s simply a beverage made from two or more ingredients, including at least one that contains alcohol.

 Now let’s get to the serious stuff (that you can actually drink right now):

-Our 5 Favorite Cocktails and What They’re Like Here at Gravity
+Our Six Favorite Cocktails and What They’re Like Here at Gravity

-In its most basic form, it has 3 ingredients: gin, red vermouth, and Campari.
+Its most basic form has 3 ingredients: gin, red vermouth, and Campari.

-Here at Gravity, we make our Negronis unique by using Langley’s, no. 8 Gin.
+We make our Negronis unique here at Gravity by using Langley’s, no. 8 Gin.
 This exceptional gin’s name refers to two things: 1) it’s made with 8 botanicals, and 2) it was the eighth candidate on the final shortlist of twelve different ABV percentages.